yjlo123/runtime-tutorial/raw.md

 Runtime Script is a tiny programming language I created for fun since early 2019.
 Its syntax is assembly-like and greatly inspired by the game [Shenzhen IO](https://store.steampowered.com/app/504210/SHENZHEN_IO/).
-Runtime Script is written in Javascript, so that it can be parsed and executed directly in the browser.
+Runtime Script is written in Javascript so that it can be parsed and executed directly in the browser.

 Using Runtime Script, you can develop mini games (e.g. [Flappy Bird](https://runtime.siwei.dev/?src=bird)), solve algorithm problems (e.g. [Selection Sort](https://runtime.siwei.dev/?src=sort)), build wedgets (e.g. [Digital Clock](https://runtime.siwei.dev/?src=clock)), and do a lot more.

 ## Hello World
-Just like any other programming languages, the first program we are going to try is showing an `Hello World` message.
+Just like any other programming language, the first program we are going to try is showing a `Hello World` message.

 Click the `Run` button below to run the program.